whereisaaron/linux-check-mem-nagios-plugin/README.md

 linux-check-mem-nagios-plugin
 =============================

-Nagios plugin that measures Linux memory use as reported by the 'free' command, includes PNP4Nagios graph template.
+Nagios plugin that measures Linux memory use as reported by the 'free' command.
+Includes PNP4Nagios graph template.

 This is plugin is based on one published on the Nagios Exchange by Lukasz Gogolin (lukasz.gogolin@gmail.com) This is a copy and fork of version 1.1 released 2012-07-22